CavieJohnsonHere/viossa-website/README.md

 # Viossa

-This is a prototype for viossa.net
+This is a prototype for viossa.net.
+The main repo is [here](https://github.com/ViossaDiskordServer/ViossaDotNet).

 Viossa is an international conlang pidget language.
 You can learn more by running thew code!